INTERSECT

 Dr Grace Lucas, Senior Lecturer in Mental Health and Society, School of Health Sciences

-City, University of London
+City St George's, University of London

-I am a Senior Lecturer in Mental Health and Society at the School of Health and Psychological Sciences, City, University of London.
+I am a Senior Lecturer in Mental Health and Society at the School of Health and Psychological Sciences, City St George's, University of London.
 Working between health sciences and medical humanities perspectives, my research focus is on the relationship between embodiment and mental health.
 As a mum of two, and with previous lived experience of mental health challenges, I am passionate about improving understanding of women’s health and the interplay between our physical and emotional lives.

-I am a researcher in the Centre for Maternal and Child Health at the School of Health and Psychological Sciences at City, University of London.
-I have a background in psychology, with interests in research on parents’ experiences of care including: high risk pregnancy and care for infants and children with serious health complications.
+I am a research fellow in the Centre for Maternal and Child Health Research at City St George's, University of London.
+I am a mum with a background in health psychology.
+My research interests include parents’ experiences high risk pregnancy, perinatal loss and care for infants and children with serious health complications.
 Through my research I have seen the lasting impact that negative birth experiences can have on family wellbeing and mental health and feel proud to work on the INTERSECT study with such an extensive group of researchers aiming to improve care for families in the future.

 I am an epidemiologist specialising in the analysis of administrative data and other large datasets.
 My interests are in health, including social determinants and health inequalities, with a particular interest in pregnancy and childbirth and factors that underlie birth experiences and outcomes.